jeffknupp/talks/wharton-web-conference-14.md

 Note: This isn't meant to create the REST API for Twitter or GitHub, both of which are complex and expertly designed.
 This is meant to create the REST API for XYZ corp who just needs to get it out the door quickly.
+All Flask extensions are officially named Flask-Name, so this is really Flask-Sandboy.